feranick/SpectralMachine/README.md

 These are found in Unix based systems using common repositories (apt-get for Debian/Ubuntu Linux, or MacPorts for MacOS).
 More details in the [scikit-learn installation page](http://scikit-learn.org/stable/install.html).

 [TensorFlow](https://www.tensorflow.org) is needed only if flag is activated.
 Instructions for Linux and MacOS can be found in [TensorFlow installation page](https://www.tensorflow.org/install/).
 Pip installation is the easiest way to get going.
-Tested with TensorFlow v.1.4+ (not compatible with v.1.3 and below).
+Tested with TensorFlow v.1.14+.
+Support for TensorFlow 2.x is present and will be the main supported platform going forward after the release of TF 2.0.

 Usage